Generalized Emergent Dark Energy Model and the Hubble Constant Tension: Introduction

-Having such appealing possibilities associated with these six-parameters based cosmological models, in the present article we focus only on an extended version of the PEDE model known as Generalized Emergent Dark Energy (GEDE) model~\cite{Li:2020ybr} (also see \cite{Hernandez-Almada:2020uyr}).
-The GEDE model contains an extra free parameter $\Delta$ which can return both $\Lambda$CDM ($\Delta = 0$) and PEDE model ($\Delta = 1$) as special cases.
-So, this model allows a more wider cosmological picture between $\Lambda$CDM model and PEDE model and any departure from $\Delta =0$ will strengthen the viability of the new scenario.
+Having such appealing possibilities associated with these six-parameter based cosmological models, in the present article we focus only on an extended version of the PEDE model known as the Generalized Emergent Dark Energy (GEDE) model~\cite{Li:2020ybr} (also see \cite{Hernandez-Almada:2020uyr}).
+The GEDE model contains an extra free parameter $\Delta$ which recovers both $\Lambda$CDM ($\Delta = 0$) and PEDE model ($\Delta = 1$) as special cases.
+Certainly, this GEDE model allows a wider cosmological picture between the $\Lambda$CDM model and the PEDE model and any departure from $\Delta =0$ will strengthen the viability of the new scenario.
 We investigated this scenario including the evolution of the model at the level of linear perturbations in order to examine whether this extended version of PEDE can equally release the $H_0$ tension when almost all cosmological probes are taken into account.
-We quickly note here that GEDE can reconcile $H_0$ and offer an excellent fit to most of the observational data employed in this work, compared to the $\Lambda$CDM model.
+We quickly note here that GEDE can alleviate the $H_0$ tension and offer an excellent fit to most of the observational data employed in this work, when we compare with the $\Lambda$CDM model.

 The article has been organized in the following way.
 In section \ref{sec-GEDE} we review the GEDE model.
-After that in section \ref{sec-data} we describe the observational data and the statistical methodology for the fitting of the model, and in the following section \ref{sec-results} we discuss the observational constraints and the $H_0$ problem in detail.
+After that in section \ref{sec-data} we describe the observational data and the statistical methodology for the fitting of the model.
+In the next section \ref{sec-results} we discuss the observational constraints and the $H_0$ problem in detail.
 Finally, in section \ref{sec-conclu} we summarize our results focusing on the main ingredients of the model.